justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 This is a very great song by [Franz Schubert][schubert] but it also perfectly reflects what will go on with the course in how I feel.
 The song is called ["The Organ Grinder"][winter-journey] (Der Leiermann).
-The singer is [Dietrich fischer-dieskau][dietrich] maybe the greatest leader, or art song singer of the last 50, 60, or 70 years.
+The singer is [Dietrich Fischer-Dieskau][dietrich] maybe the greatest leader, or art song singer of the last 50, 60, or 70 years.
 He started singing in the late forties.
 Let us spend a couple of minutes and listen to it... ([Video here][organ-grinder])